how to get to 15% body fat

 choose the right type of cardio

 Perform cardio on the equipment you enjoy and choose machines that do not cause you pain.
 Low-impact cardio can be a better option for some people especially if they are overweight or are unconditioned.
+This would include elliptical machines, cycling machines, spin bikes, and rowers.
+Walking on a treadmill at a brisk pace at an incline can also provide enough intensity for some people, and is lower impact compared to running.

 start with the minimum effective dose

-It can be a good idea to start with only a small amount of cardio, and then add extra sessions as and when needed.
-This way we are giving ourselves options to use when we need to make adjustments in the future such as when fat loss slows down or we reach a fat loss plateau.
+It can be a good idea to start with only a small amount of cardio, and add extra sessions as and when needed.
+This way we are giving ourselves options to use when we need to make adjustments in the future, such as when fat loss slows down or we reach a fat loss plateau.
+If we start a fat loss phase with a high amount of cardio we are only leaving ourselves the option of reducing calories further.
+Keeping calories as high as we can for as long as we can is a better course of action.

 For example, we might start a fat loss phase with 2 sessions per week of just 20 minutes and end a fat loss phase performing 4 sessions per week for 30 minutes.
 Another option could be to start with no cardio at all, and only add it when needed.